Accredited, Affordable Public Education at St. Cloud

 According to the NCES College Navigator, the Financial Aid Office in Administrative Services Hall Room 106 links 86 percent of new SCSU Huskies to tuition assistance averaging $5,553 apiece for $5.89 million combined.
 Institutional programs include the Robert Hebeisen Scholarship, Dennis Thayer Leadership Award, Mary Weise Scholarship, Gerald Johnson Mathematics Scholarship, Scot Radel Real Estate Scholarship, Fran Neidermeier Accounting Scholarship, Janet Honkomp Fredell Social Work Scholarship, Marjorie Deakin Scholarship, Kate Steffens Special Education Scholarship, and Kay Bayne Nursing Scholarship.
 The Presidential Scholarship gifts $5,000 annually to freshmen with a minimum 34 ACT score.
 The $1,000 Central Minnesota Manufacturers Association Scholarship as a March 7th deadline for full-time engineering majors.
 Federal resources, such as the Pell Grant and Opportunity Grant, require FAFSA applications coded 002377.
 The Minnesota State Grant also contributes up to $7,463 for in-state undergrads taking 15+ credits each term.

-Search through eight esteemed schools delivering 175+ student-centered degrees ranked 157th nationally by Washington Monthly at the Saint Cloud University website.
+Search through eight esteemed schools delivering 175+ student-centered degrees ranked 157th nationally by Washington Monthly at the St. Cloud State University website.